yxqd/luban/docs/why-luban.rst

 Users who have better things to do than learning html/js
 --------------------------------------------------------

-For users who have better things to do than learning html/javascript, luban is a natural choice.
+For users who want to create a web interface but have better things to do than learning html/javascript, luban is a natural choice.
 You will only need to learn a bit of python to use luban, and the syntax is simple and natural.